Project Title: Examining the conversational contributions used by students during team meetings.

 - You are free to withdraw from the study at any time if you feel uncomfortable being observed (this will not involve you withdrawing, but instead the observer will stop coding and leave your meeting).

 - Should any members of the team decide they are not happy with being involved then the whole team will be withdrawn.

-- You are under no obligation to answer questions posed by the worksheet.
+- You are under no obligation to answer questions posed by the worksheets.

 - You are under no obligation to participate in the study.

-- You have the right to request that any data you have supplied at any point be withdrawn.
+- You have the right to request that any data you have supplied be withdrawn at any point.

 - You have the right to have your questions about the procedures answered.

-If you have any questions as a result of reading this information sheet, you should ask the primary researcher (Sam Farley – email@example.com) or Daria Hernandez Ibar (firstname.lastname@example.org).
+If you have any questions as a result of reading this information sheet, you should ask the primary researcher (Sam Farley – email@example.com).